HangenYuu/mage-zoomcamp/README.md

 I used the Kaggle dataset [New York Times Best Sellers](https://www.kaggle.com/datasets/dhruvildave/new-york-times-best-sellers), which containers all weekly New York Times Best Sellers List for the decade fo 2010-2019.
 The general question was "What is the profile of the top 100 New York Times Best Sellers of the decade?"
 Top 100 was selected based on *number of weekly appearances on the list* (more is better) and *average weekly ranking* (smaller is better).
 From this, I created a dashboard with 2 tiles to describe

-1. The number of titles in each category appeared on the list.
+1. The distribution of titles in each category appeared on the list.
-2. The number of weekly appearances for top authors.
+2. The distribution of weekly appearances for top authors.

 # Architecture